- Whiskybase ID

 - Newly opened bottle.

 A bit closed.
 It is winter in NYC here.
 With time, fresh mentholated notes, eucalyptus, citrus, peat, earthy vegetables and herbs.. a bit all over the place actually.
-Nervous.
+Quite jumpy, with flavors dancing on your tongue.
 With time, dill and pickles.
 Very nice.
 Very subtle.
 Will have to try this when the temperature is warmer.

 Wow... lots of little explosions here.
 Not just due to the high ABV, but a reflexion of its high quality.
 Initial salty entry, followed by a blast of peat, peppercorn, and mineral and maritime notes.
 Honeyed sunflower tea.
 It is complex, but almost in a linear kind of way, if it makes sense.
 There are myriads of flavors, but they not very wide and don't branch out much.
 Anyways, high quality here.
 Compared to many of the indie 30-something year old Caol Ilas being released in the last five years, this is perhaps more subtle, but at the same time has added complexity, and is slightly darker and more brooding.
 Very "nervous" and jumpy, which is a good thing.